NickTravers/NeuralNetworkLibrary/README.md

 # NeuralNetworkLibrary

 ## 1. OVERVIEW
-This repository contains a neural network library I have built in pytorch for structured data analysis, collaborative filtering, and computer vision problems.
+This repository contains a neural network library I have built in pytorch for structured data analysis, collaborative filtering, computer vision, and natural language processing.
 The library has been written primarily for my own understanding, but I have made an effort to fully comment it, so that it is readable for anyone who wishes to use or modify it.

 The library was inspired by the 2018 version of the fastai course (http://course18.fast.ai), and began as an effort to reconstruct the associated fastai library, in order to deepen my understanding of the course material and improve my programming skills.
 As such, the API and many of the variable and function names are deliberately quite similar to fastai.
 However, while a few simple functions have been copied directly, or with minor modification, from the fastai library or lecture notebooks, this library itself has been written primarily from the ground up, and significantly restructured -- using the fastai library only as a rough conceptual template.